JamesBurnsBacon/Book_Exercises_Scala/README.md

-# Working Through "Scala for the Impatient"
+# Project Completed: Working Through "Scala for the Impatient"

 This repository contains my solutions and notes while working through "Scala for the Impatient" by Cay Horstmann.
 The goal is to develop familiarity with the language without using ChatGPT or other AI LLMs.